ilyasotkov/learning-kubernetes/README.md

 Kubernetes has existed for a much longer time that *Docker Swarm Mode* and has since gathered a lot of followers.
 It has been tested thouroughly in production environments.

-Kubernetes is thought to be fmore complex but also more configurable than *Docker Swarm Mode*.
+Kubernetes is thought to be more complex but also more configurable than *Docker Swarm Mode*.

 ![The new containerized paradigm.](/diagrams/containerized-model.png)